 Low risk agreements

-You may be able to use herbicides without applying to us, but only if your activity is low risk.
+You may be able to use herbicides without sending in an application to us, but only if your activity is low risk.

-- the spray location is within 1500 meters of a designated site boundary, but not actually within a designated site (for example, Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar), and
+- the treatment location is not within a designated site (Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar)

-- the spray location is not within 1 kilometre of a drinking water abstraction point (including private water supplies), or 500 meters of any other type of water abstraction point
+- the treatment location is not within 1 kilometre of a drinking water abstraction point and not within 500 meters of any other type of licenced water abstraction point

 - The manufacturers’ instructions and the Control of Pesticides Regulations 1986 are complied with

 - Spraying is carried out in the correct conditions, as detailed in the Code of Practice for Using Plant Protection Products, and kept to a minimum

 - The product must be approved for aquatic use.
 This will be stated in the crops/situations part of the label.
 If you are unsure of whether the herbicide you want to use is approved for aquatic use, you can search the Chemicals Regulation Division (CRD) database.
 The database includes details of withdrawn products and their replacements.

 - No other product (e.g. an adjuvant) is used, unless it is approved for use in or near water

 - Care is taken to avoid the potential contamination of any nearby surface water or wetlands